mibur1/psy111/book/introduction/2_Data_structures/0_Introduction.md

-# Data Types and Strucutures
+# 🧱 Data Types and Structures

 The Python programming language is a *general purpose* language, which means it is widely used in many fields, including statistics and neuroimaging.
 Python is a *high-level, interpreted* language, which means it offers a high level of abstraction and you do not need to worry about *low-level* things like memory management.